 Branch servers are configured individually using formulas.
-If you are working in an environment with many branch servers, you might find it easier to configure branch servers automatically with a pre-defined configuration file, rather than configuring each one individually.
+If you are working in an environment with many branch servers, it often helps to configure branch servers automatically with a pre-defined configuration file, rather than configuring each one individually.

 Before working with the mass configuration tool, back up the existing branch servers configuration.